izharxyz/revvona/README.md

 ## Why I Built This Project?

-I created this eCommerce backend platform after an exhaustive search for a reliable, open-source solution built with Django REST Framework (DRF) for a freelancing project.
-Unfortunately, what I found was disappointing—most available projects were either outdated, incomplete, or full of poor coding practices.
-Many relied on function-based views with messy, manual conditionals like if request.method == "POST".
-Others lacked essential features, such as Cash on Delivery (COD) payments, offering only Stripe, which isn’t supported in my country.
-Even worse, many were just copy-pasted tutorials with app names like "my_product_app."

-Recognizing the gap, I decided to build a solution that not only meets real-world needs but also adheres to clean, maintainable coding standards.
+I developed this eCommerce backend platform after struggling to find a reliable, open-source solution built with Django REST Framework for a freelancing project.
+Most options were incomplete or poorly structured, with messy function-based views and lacking key features like Cash on Delivery (COD) payments, essential for my region.
+Many projects were also just tutorial-based, with little real-world application.
+Seeing this gap, I decided to build a solution that prioritizes clean, maintainable code and meets practical eCommerce needs.

 ## Table of contents